 Area of Emphasis

 Are you looking to develop your skills in a specific area of education?
-Then, you may be interested in adding an endorsement or other training like our National Board Certification preparation with our MEd program!Learn More
+Then, you may be interested in adding an endorsement or other training like our National Board Certification preparation with our Master of Education in Leadership, Teaching, and Learning program!Learn More

-Midland’s Master of Education program offers education students the resources and skills they need to provide support to students of all achievement levels.
+Midland’s Master of Education in Leadership, Teaching, and Learning program offers education students the resources and skills they need to provide support to students of all achievement levels.
 Learning from experienced faculty is just one way that our learning environment benefits our students!Learn More

 - Meet Our Faculty: Kayti PfaffleI have 18 years of experience in education, including teaching all levels of Spanish, Spanish for Heritage Speakers, and English as a Second Language (ESL).
 I have a Bachelor’s degree in Spanish and a Master’s […] Read More